-In order to facilitate a meaningful measure of the Manager's performance it is imperative that an appropriate benchmark is chosen.
+- calculated and publicized on a frequent basis (d) appropriate - to the Manager's investment style or area of expertise (e) specified in advance.
+The Manager should accept accountability for the performance of the mandate relative to the chosen benchmark.
+It goes without saying that the benchmark and associated performance comparisons are made on a total return basis.
 This becomes of particular concern when the Manager is to be paid a performance-related fee.
 The Board should periodically review the continuing relevance of the chosen benchmark.